How I Simplify Troubleshooting for IT Users by Mapping Invisible 5G Networks

 See the Worst First

-Automatically sorts nodes by severity, so Network ITs can prioritize urgent issues first, while keeping less critical nodes hidden to reduce visual noise and avoid distraction.
+Sorts nodes by severity, so IT teams can prioritize urgent issues first, while keeping other nodes hidden to reduce visual noise.

 See the Worst First

-Automatically sorts nodes by severity, so Network ITs can prioritize urgent issues first, while keeping less critical nodes hidden to reduce visual noise and avoid distraction.
+Sorts nodes by severity, so IT teams can prioritize urgent issues first, while keeping other nodes hidden to reduce visual noise.

 See the Worst First

-Automatically sorts nodes by severity, so Network ITs can prioritize urgent issues first, while keeping less critical nodes hidden to reduce visual noise and avoid distraction.
+Sorts nodes by severity, so IT teams can prioritize urgent issues first, while keeping other nodes hidden to reduce visual noise.

 Uses donut charts around collapsed node groups to highlight critical clusters and provide high-level overview for context.